 Another important skill that medical assistants should master as part of their medical assistant career training, is the ability to draw a patient’s blood.
 Drawing blood requires clinical knowledge, a steady hand, and a calming demeanor.

 To draw blood, medical assistants will need to locate an appropriate vein on a patient.
 Once located, you need to access it with a needle and draw the blood into a vacutainer.
 This can be a difficult process in certain circumstances which is why mastery of this skill is important for an opportunity to have a successful career!
 Having practiced drawing blood in your medical assistant training classes gives you the opportunity to have hands-on experience before entering the workforce.

 The ability to perform tests such as EKGs accurately is another critical skill to gain in medical assistant career training.
 EKGs (ECGs) or Electrocardiograms measure electrical activity in the heart which relays helpful information to the doctor.
 Being able to perform an EKG properly is an important skill that could help in a medical assistant’s career path.
 Accurate EKGs performed by medical assistants can lead to an accurate diagnosis for patients.

 Providing Basic Wound Care

-The Dorsey Schools Medical Assistant diploma program provides students with the opportunity to learn the skills that are necessary for employment as a medical assistant.
-Medical Assistants are often found working in a medical office, clinic, or other healthcare facility.
-Graduates of the Dorsey Schools Medical Assistant program may go on to further advancement in the medical field, by way of becoming a certified Medical Assistant.
+It’s time to consider taking the first step to becoming a Medical Assistant!
+At Dorsey College, we offer Medical Assistant career training that is designed to help students learn the skills they might need for employment as a medical assistant.
+Graduates of the Dorsey Schools Medical Assistant program may go on to further advancement in the medical field, by becoming a certified Medical Assistant.